-Experience and the emotional response to experience, which colors experience, and propels us into the downward, or upward, depending on your point of view, spiral of emotional experience creating more emotional experience based on the prior, or primary, emotional experience, are the foundational factors of life.
+Experience and the emotional response to experience, which colors experience, and propels us into the downward, or upward–depending on our point of view–spiral of emotional experience creating more emotional experience based on the prior, or primary, emotional experience, are the foundational factors of life.
 We will never separate them into neat little categories of “experience” and “emotional response to experience.”
 They are one thing.
 And, they make our lives what they are.

 If our lives are going to be different, that difference is going to be the result of our paying attention to—of our being aware of—our experience and of our emotional response to our experience.
 We have only awareness to work with—awareness of our perspective and perception.
 Awareness moderates emotional response.
 Awareness frees us—forces us—to think about what we are feeling, to explore the connection between thought and feeling, to wonder about motive and intention and the part they play in our emotional reaction to experience, and offers the possibility of deciding to respond to our experience in a way that is different from our normal, natural, tendency and inclination.

 We can be as free as we are able to be in living the life that is waiting to be lived.
-The price of that freedom is taking the time to pay attention to the life that is being lived.
+The price of that freedom is taking the time to pay attention to–to become mindfully aware of–the life that is being lived.
 We stand on the threshold between two worlds—the one that has been and the one that will be—and decide how one will impact the other, and what we will do, here and now, in each moment that comes along.